cockroachlabs-field/store-demo/terraform/README.md

 # Store Demo - Terraform

+Terraform is used here to provision a 9 node CockcroachDB cluster across 3 geographically disperse US regions and 2 cloud providers.
+The intent is to demonstrate survivability across, Data Centers, Cloud Providers and Electric Power Grids (https://en.wikipedia.org/wiki/Continental_U.S._power_transmission_grid).
+* Google `us-east1` in Virgina, Eastern Interconnection
+* Microsoft `southcentralus` in Texas, Texas Interconnection
+* Google `us-west2` in California, Western Interconnection

 ## Prerequisites
 All of my development was done on a Mac running macOS Mohave.
 Mileage may vary on other platforms.
 You will need to download and install the following.
-For Google and Azure you will need an account and credential.
+For Google and Azure you will need an account and credentials.
 * Terraform - https://www.terraform.io/downloads.html
 * Google Cloud SDK - https://cloud.google.com/sdk/docs/quickstart-macos
 * Azure CLI - https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos?view=azure-cli-latest